Trinity Ipswich Uniting Church

 In a moment of silence, we offer our individual confessions.

 We confess and are sorry for all our wrongs.

 We ask your forgiveness,

 And your help to repent, to turn our lives around,

 So that we may live in accordance with your will for us.

 Declaration of forgiveness

-Jesus came into the world for ordinary, sinful people such as us,
+Jesus came into the world for the sake of ordinary, sinful people, just like us.